danbev/learning-v8/README.md

 If the type has not been seen before it will be added to the stub to handle that type.
 Eventually the stub will contain all types used and there will be no more cache misses/lookups.

-instead be looked up.
+The problem is that we don't have type information so methods cannot be called directly, but instead be looked up.
 In a static language a virtual table might have been used.
 In JavaScript is no inheritance relationship so it is not possible to know a vtable offset ahead of time.
+What can be done is to observe and learn about the "types" used in the program.
+When an object is seen it can be stored and the target of that method call can be stored and inlined into that call.
+Bascially the type will be checked and if that particular type has been seen before the method can just be invoked directly.
+But how do we check the type in a dynamic language?
+The answer is hidden classes which allow the VM to quickly check an object against a hidden class.

+The inline caching source are located in `src/ic`.